• What are you looking for?

 What type of worker are you?

-5. The Chameleon - adaptable and versatile.
+5. The Chameleon - Adaptable and versatile.
 You feel comfortable in any environment and can adapt well to different working conditions.

 3. Minimize distractions

-Whether it's ambient noise, loud colleagues or the constant notifications as a disadvantage of constant availability - all these factors can reduce our concentration and drastically reduce the chances of achieving a state of flow.
+One of the biggest obstacles affecting our productivity is distractions.
+Be it environmental noise, loud colleagues, or constant notifications as a downside of continuous availability – all these factors can reduce our concentration and drastically decrease the chances of entering a flow state.

-Use noise-cancelling headphones
+🎧 Use noise-canceling headphones

-Schedule focus times
+⛔ Plan focus times

 4. Develop healthy routines